polymonster/pmfx-shader/readme.md

 For each permutation a shader is generated with the technique plus the permutation id.
 The id is generated from the values passed in the permutation object.

-Adding permutations can cause the number of generated shaders to grow exponentially, pmfx will detect redundant shader combinations using md5 hashing, to re-use duplicate permutation combinations and avoid un-necessary compilation, additional permutations are compiled asyncrounsly to make use of mulit-core cpu's.
+Adding permutations can cause the number of generated shaders to grow exponentially, pmfx will detect redundant shader combinations using md5 hashing, to re-use duplicate permutation combinations and avoid un-necessary compilation.

 ### C++ Header

 After compilation a header is output for each .pmfx file containing c struct declarations for the cbuffers, technique constant buffers and vertex inputs.
+You can use these sturcts to fill buffers in your c++ code and use sizeof for buffer update calls in your graphics api.

-It also containts defines for the shader permutation id / flags that you can check and test against.
+It also contains defines for the shader permutation id / flags that you can check and test against to select the correct shader permutations for a draw call (ie. skinned, instanced, etc).

 ```c++
 namespace debug